paris-saclay-cds/ramp-workflow/README.md

 ### I am a researcher in a domain science

 If you **have a predictive problem**, you can **submit it as a data challenge** to incite data scientists to solve your problem.
 First [build your own workflow](#build-your-own-workflow) using the [ramp-workflow](https://github.com/paris-saclay-cds/ramp-workflow) library, following examples from [ramp-kits](https://github.com/ramp-kits), then [contact us](mailto:admin@ramp.studio) so we upload it to the [RAMP site](http://www.ramp.studio).
-We can then organize hackatons and use the problem in a classroom setting.
+We can then organize hackatons or longer data challenges, and use the problem in a classroom setting.
 We may also automatically benchmark the thousands of models that are already in the platform.

 ## How to use this bundle?